Steam Piping Tutorial

 Boiler Riser

 The boiler riser(s) carry the steam produced in the boiler to the header.
 There may be one riser or multiple risers.
 If using multiple risers, they should all connect to the header before any system risers are connected to the boiler header.
-See manufacturers installation manuals for number of risers and manifold pipe sizes.
+Refer to the manufacturer's installation manuals for the number of risers and manifold pipe sizes.

 Click the browser BACK button